 Encourage the children to try the foods and, in the case of older children, acknowledge the food’s unusual qualities (‘mashed potato isn’t supposed to be blue!’).

-Allow the children to eat and explore the different textures/flavours at their own pace and show or discuss if they enjoy the food (for younger children this could be simply showing they want more, or don’t!).
+Observe the children eat and explore the different textures/flavours at their own pace and show or discuss if they enjoy the food (for younger children this could be simply showing they want more, or don’t!).